sedufau/openlexicon/apps/megalex/old-shiny-server/README.md

-# Redirection for the MEGALEX databases (within OpenLexicon: Easy access to lexical databases)
+# Redirection for the MEGALEX databases

+_(within OpenLexicon project: Easy access to lexical databases)_

 These are the files _currently_ available at [https://sedufau.shinyapps.io/megalex/](https://sedufau.shinyapps.io/megalex/).